 If you "listen" carefully, can you feel your horse's subtle weight shifts when you begin a turn?
-Can you tell if your horse uses his hind end before taking the first step in the new direction, or does he feel stiff and awkward, almost like he's leaving his legs behind the movement?
+Can you tell if your horse uses his hind end while heading into a turn, or does he feel stiff and awkward, almost like he's leaving his legs behind the movement?

 Most horses will enter a turn in the latter manner, if nothing is done to "set up" the turn in the first place.